 9. The Prankster

-I've always been the dude who says that Superman villains aren't terrible, but that’s not easy when The Prankster exists.
+I've always been the dude who says that Superman villains are underrated and not terrible, but that’s not easy when The Prankster exists.

 Oswald Loomis started out as the planner for a heist crew.
 But when he’d acquired a certain amount of money, he began to take part in a series of reverse robberies, wherein he would hold up banks and give them money.
 After that, he actually robbed a place.